tasmin/cockpit-zyxel-NAS326-cpu-plugin/README.md

-To install, as described in [Cockpit docs](https://cockpit-project.org/blog/creating-plugins-for-the-cockpit-user-interface.html) simply put the files in a subfolder like `NAS326-CPU` inside the folder `/usr/share/cockpit` for the plugin to be available for all system useres **or** in a spesific user folder under `~/.local/share/cockpit`
+To install, as described in [Cockpit docs](https://cockpit-project.org/blog/creating-plugins-for-the-cockpit-user-interface.html) simply put the files in a subfolder like `NAS326-CPU` inside the folder `/usr/share/cockpit` for the plugin to be available for all system users **or** in a spesific user folder under `~/.local/share/cockpit`

 **NOTE:** The user that is logged-in **must** be in the `i2c` group for this plugin to work.